Money and Banking Class 12 Notes

 Commercial Banks

-Commercial banks are defined as the financial institution which accepts deposits from the general public and then uses those funds to offer advance loans for various purposes with the objective of profit maximisation.
+Commercial banks are defined as a financial institution which accepts deposits from the general public and then uses those funds to offer advance loans for various purposes with the objective of profit maximisation.

 Functions of Commercial Banks